lastefoto-ee/beebistuudio/content/en/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Pregnancy photosession in the style of Vogue
+  - course: Pregnancy photo shoot in the style of Vogue
     institution: bunaeva.com
     year: 2021
   - course: Newborn Retreat